doug-moen/openscad2/rfc/Simple_Values.md

 It should not assume prior experience with a C-like programming language.
 These names should be easier to understand.

+### if (cond) ... else ...
+I would like to support `if (condition) expr else expr` as an expression.
+This is more readable than `..?..:..` when conditional code extends over multiple lines, and is part of the unification of expression syntax with statement syntax (making the language more consistent).

 ## Numbers
 ### exponentiation
 I would like to add an exponentiation operator, `x^y`,